A WorkOptions reader wants to know if a pay cut to work from home is a common concession.

 So be on guard: while you’re in that “thrilled” and grateful zone, you’re also in a vulnerable position to compromise your pay.
 Reset your thinking and resist the suggestion.

 2 Ways to Skirt the Suggestion of a Pay Cut to Work from Home

 What can you do?
 Here are two tactics to use as needed.

 1. Disregard the suggestion.
 Your boss may be throwing you some conditional bait to reel in departmental benefits (salary savings) as part of the negotiations.
 Don’t take it.
 He’ll likely drop the issue.

 2. If he doesn’t drop it, be prepared ahead of time.
-Put the proposed arrangement in writing.
-(This is the best approach when first making the request, in any case.)
+Put the telecommuting arrangement in writing.
+(Presenting a telecommuting proposal is the best approach when first making the request, in any case.)

-Then, as the two of you address the specifics of your proposed arrangement, he’ll either agree with the plain logic presented and move on, or be forced to justify a pay cut for work that you’re doing which remains unchanged except for the location in which it gets done.
+Then as the two of you address the specifics of your proposed arrangement, he’ll either agree with the plain logic presented and move on, or be forced to justify a pay cut for work that you’re doing which remains unchanged except for the location in which it gets done.

 If he does the latter, call him on it.
 In a diplomatic way, of course.

 If the discussion escalates, reinforce your position with a presentation of the well-documented employer benefits of telecommuting (ignore #5).

 Put special emphasis on the double-digit productivity gains that are typical of remote workers stemming from fewer interruptions.